Hoogkamer/vue-org-chart/README.md

     prefix: 'photos/',
     suffix: '.png'
   },
+  linkUrl: {
+    prefix: 'photos/',
+    suffix: '.png'
+  },
   levelColors: ['#0c058d', '#05668d', '#8d6e05', '#8d2305', '#cfb303']
 }

 ```
 The config file is in /config.js or if you want to build yourself in /static/config.js
 You can set the header color and title, the colors of each level in the orgchart and the position where to get the photo's
-For these locations it is fetched from "prefix" + photoURL + "suffix".
-So if you have photoURL P0001, it will be fetched from "photos/P0001.png".
-If you have an api or other locations which delivers photo's based on the userid you can change that here.
+For these locations it is fetched from "prefix" + photo + "suffix".
+So if you have photo P0001, it will be fetched from "photos/P0001.png".
+If you have an api or other locations which delivers photo's based on the photo field you can change that here.
+Same for the linkUrl, it will open a new tab to navigate to that page when clicked in the sidescreen on a person.
+In this example it will just fetch the photo in a new tab, but if you have an api which shows a user profile page you can enter the location here.

 ## User manual for website
 - Options > Column view: shows underlying departments in a column, giving a compact overview